EarlyClues/WelcomeNewHire/new_hire.md

 If you are unsure of the appropriateness of an interaction with another employee of the Company, contact JANICE 1.0 or 2.0 (as applicable) for guidance.
 If you are encouraged or pressured to become involved with a customer, employee or other entity in a way that makes you feel uncomfortable and is unwelcome, you should also notify JANICE 1.0 or 2.0 (as applicable) immediately.

+And when in doubt, Quantum-Jump Out!

 ### Dress Policy

 Appropriate office attire is required, depending of course on which branch office you're working from.
-(Clone style of branch.manager for details)
+(Clone style of branch.manager and watch for updates)

 Textile suppliers and costumers visit our office and we wish to put forth an image of AWESOME CORPORATE GRANDEUR AND LUXURIOUS LAVISHNESS that will make us all proud to be Early Clues employees.
 Be guided by common sense, good taste, and whatever deities whose favor your pitiful salary is able to curry favour with.
-Specific standards may be required by whatever deity you choose to dress up as during the frequent spontaneous or planned Company Parade days.
+Specific standards may be required by whatever deity you choose to dress up as during the frequent spontaneous or planned Company Parade days and we expect you to obey them.

 Business casual dress will be permitted on Fridays and business days that fall just before a holiday.